cglavin50/blog/cooperglavin/content/posts/go-fundamentals.md

     "fmt"
 )
 ```
-Next, let's define a struct that we want to use, say a task for a (To-Do List Project)[https://github.com/cglavin50/to-do.git].
+Next, let's define a struct that we want to use, say a task for a [To-Do List Project](https://github.com/cglavin50/to-do.git).
 ```
 type Task struct {
     ID          int